B1.4 Read, represent, compare, and order decimal numbers up to thousandths, in various contexts.

 Knowledge: Decimal Number

-The set of decimal numbers is made up of all numbers that have a decimal point, (for example, 3.72; 0; 12.13564).
+Decimal numbers are representations of numbers that have a decimal point (for example, 3.72; 0; 12.13564).
 This set includes all integers, because they can be expressed with a decimal part (for example, 3 = 3.0).
-It also includes all fractions (for example, \(\frac{2}{5}\; = \;0.4\), \(\frac{3}{{16}}\; = \;0.187\;5\), ( \(\frac{1}{3}\; = \;0.333\;3 \ldots \;{\rm{et}}\;\frac{7}{{11}}\; = \;0.636\; 363 \ldots \)).
-Note: Students in Grade 5 only see terminating decimal numbers.
-They will not see repeating non-terminating decimal numbers or non-repeating non-terminating decimal numbers until later grades.
+It also includes all fractions (for example, \(\frac{2}{5}\; = \;0.4\), \(\frac{3}{{16}}\; = \;0.187\;5\), ( \(\frac{1}{3}\; = \;0.333\;3 \ldots \;{\rm{and}}\;\frac{7}{{11}}\; = \;0.636\; 363 \ldots \)).
+In Grade 6, students will learn to distinguish between terminating and repeating decimal numbers.

 It is interesting to note that all decimal numbers can be expressed as a fraction whose denominator is a power of 10.
 (The powers of 10 are 1, 10, 100, 1,000… We include 1 as a power of 10 because, by definition, \(10^{0} \; = \;1\)